 The word "work" is used as a scientific way of saying that energy has been transferred.

 To get a better understanding of the energy flow there is energy for diagrams to help you understand how energy is transferred from one store to another.
 The most commonly utilized diagrams are the transfer diagrams and the Sankey diagrams.

-In this first section in the Energy topic of the GCSE Physics syllabus, students are also taught about energy dissipation which is a scientific term used to describe ways in which energy is wasted and not fully utilized.
-Energy is usually lost by heating up the surroundings or is dissipated as sound waves.
+In the first section of Energy of the physics syllabus, students will learn about energy dissipation.
+This is a scientific term used to describe how energy that is wasted is not fully utilized.
+Energy can be lost by heating up its surroundings or is dissipated as sound waves.
 Another important factor students will learn the calculations of kinetic energy using.

 Work, Power and Efficiency